plyght/Voxa/README.md

 - **Performance-Focused:** Lightweight design ensures low resource usage and high responsiveness.
 - **Customizable Interface:** Modify appearance with custom CSS and theming.
 - **Advanced Window Management:** Resizable and draggable windows with transparency and aesthetic layouts.
-- **Privacy-First Permissions:** Fine-grained access to microphone, camera, and location only when needed.
+- **Privacy-First Permissions:** Fine-grained microphone, camera, and location access are available only when needed.

 ## Known Issues
 - Some items are fully transparent, lacking any translucency or blur effects.
 - Certain items have not been fully integrated with transparent/translucent features.
-- Current link handling is suboptimal, preventing links from being opened directly from Voxa in your default browser (although they can be copied and pasted.
+- Current link handling is suboptimal, preventing links from being opened directly from Voxa in your default browser (although they can be copied and pasted)
 - Light mode has a few minor, easily resolvable issues.
 - The "Upload File" button is non-functional, requiring users to drag and drop files above the window for uploading.